Note: This post is going to discuss representations of psychiatric abuse in pop culture.

 I still hate the episode.

 I hate it because there are so many genre-shows that do basically exactly this, and this episode is part of that trope.
-Despite the fact that the characters are presented as morally ambiguous, they’re still our point of view characters, and they’re still saying “What happened here is wrong” as being directly tied in to Sierra not having been “psychotic” in the first place.1 They’re also not unique in this view, and it’s a pretty common idea that it’s okay to force people who are “crazy” into treatments that would be considered torture if they were done to anyone else.
+Despite the fact that the characters are presented as morally ambiguous, they’re still our point of view characters, and they’re still saying “What happened here is wrong” as being directly tied in to Sierra not having been “psychotic” in the first place.[1.
+I really really really want to find the time to write about the repeated trope of fear of institutionalization in Whedon’s work.
+It’s on my list of things.
+My list is long.]
+They’re also not unique in this view, and it’s a pretty common idea that it’s okay to force people who are “crazy” into treatments that would be considered torture if they were done to anyone else.

 What I hate about this trope is that it’s done all the time, it’s very rarely analyzed in a way that discusses the message of “It’s okay to do this to a crazy person, but it’s off-limits if the person is sane” as being problematic, and because it implies that these sorts of things don’t happen in real institutions.
 Except that, in many (but by no means all), these images are not exaggerations, but understate the amount of abuse and forced treatment.